Frequently Asked Questions

 Health considerations

-If you are taking prescription medications or over-the-counter medicine, be sure to bring an ample supply that will allow you to get through the tour safely.
-Please consult your physician, as necessary.
-Remember to pack all medication in your carry-on baggage, preferably in original containers or packaging.
+If you take prescription or over-the-counter medications, please ensure you bring an adequate supply to last throughout the tour.
+It's advisable to consult your physician if needed.
+Remember to pack all medications in your carry-on baggage, preferably in their original containers or packaging, to ensure easy access and identification.

 All of our departures are scheduled for 2022 in order to make sure the pandemic will be under control and to avoid inconveniences for our tour participants.

-In general, flies, mosquitoes and ticks rarely troublesome, especially if you take basic precautions to avoid them (see below).
-Though rarely a problem, chiggers are a possibility in some areas visited on this tour.
-Chiggers are tiny mites (1/60 of an inch) that bite the skin causing itching and irritation.
-Western-hemisphere Chiggers do not carry diseases.
-For prevention of bites, we recommend regular use of a repellant lotion (small plastic squeeze bottle) and a pump style container of insect repellent that has close to 100% DEET.
+In general, flies, mosquitoes, and ticks are rarely a concern, especially if you take basic precautions to avoid them (see below).
+While not typically an issue, chiggers may be encountered in some areas on this tour.
+These tiny mites, measuring about 1/60 of an inch, can bite the skin, causing itching and irritation; however, chiggers found in the Western Hemisphere do not transmit diseases.
+To prevent bites, we recommend regularly using a repellent lotion in a small plastic squeeze bottle, along with a pump-style insect repellent containing nearly 100% DEET.